-When you call our office, at 1-888-450-6676, to file your grievance the following steps will occur.
+When you call our office - Texas Patients 1 (888) 450-6676, Arizona and California patients 1 (833) 986-4267 - to file your grievance, the following steps will occur.

 - A Report will be created outlining the information on the perceptions of care report. - Arrange for repair or service of equipment - We will speak with the involved employees - Submit the information collected to Operations Manager for review. - The Operations Management shall take any action deemed necessary.